 In following the Do’s above and avoiding the Don’ts, you will meet parent expectations, improve your school’s efficiency, and you will be more likely to convert applicants to enrollment.
 Schools can capitalize on opportunities to build trust and community through all steps of the application and enrollment process while becoming more efficient in the process.

 Parents are smart.
 They have seen electronic forms and checklist before.
-Parents know that schools need information for every child.
+And parents know that schools need information for every child.
 Parents will be frustrated if you give them a paper-packet to complete.
 Nobody wants to write their child’s name, grade, date of birth, and gender on the top of 15 pages.
 There are families who might decline to apply or enroll if you are using paper forms in the 21st century.
-Parents may doubt a school’s credentials if the application and enrollment process is paper-based and repetitive.
+In fact, parents may doubt a school’s credentials if the application and enrollment process is paper-based and repetitive.

 Help Me Help You